mikewest/internetdrafts/first-party-cookies/draft.md

 The following attribute definition should be considered part of the the `Set-Cookie` algorithm as described in Section 5.2 of {{RFC6265}}:

+If the `attribute-name` case-insensitively matches the string "SameSite", the user agent MUST process the `cookie-av` as follows:

+1. Let `enforcement` be "Strict".

+2. If `cookie-av`'s `attribute-value` is a case-insensitive match for either "Strict" or "Lax", set `enforcement` to `cookie-av`'s `attribute-value`.

-If the attribute-name case-insensitively matches the string "SameSite", the user agent MUST append an attribute to the `cookie-attribute-list` with an `attribute-name` of "SameSite" and an empty `attribute-value`.
+3. Append an attribute to the `cookie-attribute-list` with an `attribute-name` of "SameSite" and an `attribute-value` of `enforcement`.

+### "Strict" and "Lax" enforcement {#strict-lax}

+By default, same-site cookies will not be sent along with top-level navigations.
+As discussed in {{top-level-navigations}}, this might or might not be compatible with existing session management systems.
+In the interests of providing a drop-in mechanism that mitigates the risk of CSRF attacks, developers may set the `SameSite` attribute in a "Lax" enforcement mode that carves out an exception which sends same-site cookies along with cross-site requests if and only if they are top-level navigations which use a "safe" (in the {{RFC7231}}
+sense) HTTP method.

+Lax enforcement provides reasonable defense in depth against CSRF attacks that rely on unsafe HTTP methods (like `POST`), but do not offer a robust defense against CSRF as a general category of attack:

+1. Attackers can still pop up new windows or trigger top-level navigations in order to create a "same-site" request (as described in section 2.1), which is only a speedbump along the road to exploitation.

+2. Features like `<link rel='prerender'>` {{prerendering}} can be exploited to create "same-site" requests without the risk of user detection.

+When possible, developers should use a session management mechanism such as that described in {{top-level-navigations}} to mitigate the risk of CSRF more completely.

 ## Monkey-patching the Storage Model